openshift/enhancements/enhancements/cluster-logging/fine-grained-per-namespace-logs-access.md

   apiGroup: rbac.authorization.k8s.io
 ```

-All of the resources created will not be managed by the operator once they are created.
-This will allow the cluster admin to have control over how and when they are used.
+All of the RBAC resources created will not be managed by the operator, as they are created for user convenience only.
+Further RBAC configuration can be used by the admin.
+This will also allow the cluster admins to have control over how and when they are used.

 ### API Extensions